etay1/RateMyProfessor-WebScraper/README.md

 professor.getRecentComment();
 ```

-The lambda function will return the following json string the the following parameter User input: "307614"
+The lambda function will return the following json string after the following user input: "307614"

 ```
 {
   "Professor": "Daniel Rogers",